Gomboc-AI/actions/terraform/remediate/README.md

 ## Bootstrap your workflow

 If you are in a hurry, we recommend setting up two workflows:
-  - **Manual dispatch**: Trigger our action on demand for a quick healthcheck
+  - **On demand execution**: Trigger our action from GitHub's UI for a quick healthcheck
   - **Pull requests**: Trigger our action everytime you make changes to your IaC

 You can copy and paste these workflows from our [examples](/terraform/remediate/examples/).
-Read on if you want more details.
+Otherwise, read on for more details.

 ## Setting up your own workflow